regulusun/regulusun.github.io/_posts/2014-7-26-i-have-more-blogs-than-quality-posts.markdown

 ---
 layout: post
-title: "I Have More Posts Then Qurality Posts"
+title: "I Have More Blogs Then Posts"
 categories: blog tech
 ---